UEABIO/physalia-R-course-2023/book/_main.md

 ### Use better column names and make them stand out

+The [`cols_*()` functions](https://gt.rstudio.com/reference/index.html#section-modify-columns) allow for modifications of entire columns.

+We can control the column labels, cell alignment, column width and placement plus can combine multiple columns with `cols_*()` functions.

-To modify the column names, you can employ the "layer" named cols_layer().
+To modify the column names, you can employ the "layer" named `cols_layer()`.
 Similar to how {ggplot2} operates with layers, {gt} follows a similar approach.
 To make any adjustments to the table, you simply transfer it from one layer to the next, which can be done conveniently through piping.
 With this understanding, we can label the columns just as we did previously.

 ```r